-Mr Martin, a 39 year old electrician, was involved in a motor vehicle accident on the Peak Downs Highway, north of Clermont when another vehicle collided into the rear of his Landrover.
+Mr Martin, a 39 year old electrician, was involved in a car accident on the Peak Downs Highway, north of Clermont when another vehicle collided into the rear of his Landrover.
 His vehicle was a ‘write-off’.

 He injured his neck and back and had not worked since his accident.
 He thought of retraining but could not afford to do so.